Samar-mami/NewsWebSite/README.md

 - **DockerfileFlask:** generates the second docker image "samamrmami18/api_test"

 ## Notes

 I have created a .env file which contains the environment variables (for my case, it's the MongoDB credentials) which I use to connect to my MongoDB collection to store the data collected from the website or to collect the data stored in MongoDB with my API.

-You can use my crendetials for the test with docker :)
+If you want to create your own docker image, you need to :
+- Pull my github project

-If you want to import the project locally from git, feel free to create a .env file and store your own MongoDB credentials in this format:
+- Add a .env file to the project under the NewsWebSite to store your own MongoDB credentials in this format:

 _MONGODB_USERNAME=your_username_